-In honour of Black History Month and this years theme of Black resistance, were sharing powerful stories from former youth in care and insights from Black leaders in our community.
-Read the first and second installments in this series
+In honour of Black History Month and this year’s theme of Black resistance, we’re sharing powerful stories from former youth in care and insights from Black leaders in our community.
+Read the first and second installments in this series.

 For the third and final installment of our Black History Month series, we spoke to Nicole Stewart Kamanga, a member of Children’s Aid Foundation of Canada’s Board of Directors and the Board’s Equity and Inclusion Community Council.